 Laundry is possibly the biggest obstacle that cloth diaper users will encounter.
 There will be a lot of it, and you must use specific products and follow the correct process if you want your diapers to last.
 However, once you get into a good routine, it will become second nature.

 When to Wash

 Get your cloth diaper laundry done every two days if possible, three days max.
-If you wait any longer, urine-soaked diapers will lock in ammonia and microorganisms then have greater opportunity to grow.
+If you wait any longer, urine-soaked diapers will lock in ammonia and microorganisms and then have a greater opportunity to grow.
 Eventually, this will lead to persistent issues with odor and the potential for diaper rash.
-Once ammonia and stink lock-in, they are harder to remove.
-We highly recommend getting to know the website Fluff Love University which has excellent common-sense advice.
+Once ammonia and stink lock in, they are harder to remove.
+We highly recommend getting to know the website Fluff Love University, which has excellent common-sense advice.
 You will find information regarding not only cloth diaper laundering but every conceivable issue that you may come across in your journey.

 Doing that Laundry

 Laundering instructions vary among manufacturers.
 Following each can certainly maximize lifespan and absorbency, but if you have a mixture of brands, instructions will sometimes vary by quite a bit.
 In this case, it becomes necessary to streamline a wash routine for both sanity and practicality.
 Just make sure that there is enough laundry in each load to generate sufficient agitation to get the soiled cloth clean.
 Filling a machine's drum two-thirds to three-fourths works well (about 20-30 diapers for a standard-sized drum).
 If your dirty cloth diapers are short of this mark, we recommend adding dirty towels to the load.
 If you can set your machine to heavily soiled and high spin, this will help achieve the correct water and agitation levels to get the dirty stuff out.
 It will also help get the dirty water out of the drum.

 To Extra Rinse or Not